utdata/icj-class/css/css-class.md

 }
 ```

-We are adding the background color so you can see the whole outline of each li.
-We'll take it out later.
+Since we only want to change the list items that are within the nutrition div, we used both the `#nutrution` and the `li` element selectors.

-Since we only want to change the list items that are within the nutrition div, we have to use both of those selectors.
-We removed the list style and then added the grey dotted line.
+For the first rule we choose a "none" list style to remove the bullets, then on the next style we added the grey dotted line.
 Save and refresh to see your lines.
+Lastly, we added a red background color so you can see the outline of each `li` tag on the page.
+We'll take this rule out later.

-- Next, in the same rule, let's float all of the list items the left, so add this to the above rule:
+- Next, in the same rule, let's float all of the list items the left, so add this as a new line in that style:

 ```css
   float: left;
 ```

 Save and refresh, and then you'll see all of the list items try to fit on the same space.
-Well, what we really want is for them to take up half of the space, or 50%.
+Well, what we really want is for each line to take up half of the space.

 - Add another value to the same rule.
 We're using a little less than 50% to give us some wiggle room with margins later: